 Do not start taking a new medicine without talking to your healthcare provider or pharmacist.

 What should I tell my healthcare provider before taking VFEND?

 Before you take VFEND, tell your healthcare provider if you:

-- have or ever had an abnormal heart rate or rhythm.
+- have or ever had heart disease, or an abnormal heart rate or rhythm.
 Your healthcare provider may order a test to check your heart (EKG) before starting VFEND.

 - have liver or kidney problems.
 Your healthcare provider may do blood tests to make sure you can take VFEND.